cthoenes/azure-coredns-forwarder-sample/README.md

 ````
 - The public DNS Server points to the Public IP address as expected.

-6. As a last Test use the newly created Virtual Machine Scale Set running coredns.
+6. As a last Test use the newly created Virtual Machine Scale Set running `coredns`.
 Therefore set the server to 10.0.0.200 (Loadbalancer IP) and resolve the endpoint again:
 ```shell
 > server 10.0.0.200
 Default server: 10.0.0.200